mvxt/M0_C6/README.md

 - `zzdawg` checked in once just fine, but then tried to check in again, sounding the alarm.
 - An unauthorized user `elonmusk` tried to check in, so we sounded the alarm.
 - `enterocc` tried to check out, but was never checked in to begin with, so we sounded the alarm.
-- The final input was gibberish, so we sounded the alarm.
+- The second-to-last input was gibberish, so we sounded the alarm.

 ## Notes and Hints
 - This problem is a little harder than everything you've done so far.
 But don't overthink this.
 - Everything required to solve this problem is something you have either done before, or we've gone over it in a video.
 Mix and match these concepts.
-- Notice how the output is indented in 2 spaces.
+- Notice how the output is indented 2 spaces in.
+The tests will look for that, so pay attention.

 ## Knowledge Tested
 - Conditionals